developer-zebra/developer-zebra-site/src/stagenow/3-4/Profiles/wipedevice/index.md

 ### Setup Wizard Manual Bypass

+>**With MX 9.1 and higher, the barcode for bypassing the Android Setup Wizard is embedded within the configuration barcode(s).
+This combines bypass and device configuration into a single step.** The processes and rules below apply to barcodes generated for devices with versions prior to MX 9.1.

 When staging manually, it's possible to skip the Android Setup Wizard on devices with **Android M and higher** by scanning the barcode below at any stage of the wizard.
 On devices with Android N and higher, scanning the barcode bypasses the Android **_and_** Zebra Setup Wizards (including Analytics opt-out). **If the Android Setup wizard is partially completed, data entered prior to the bypass scan is applied**.

 Scan-to-Bypass is **<u>supported only on these Zebra devices and minimum BSPs</u>**: